haihala/whoops-all-grapplers/docs/1. Projects/Trackers/Bug tracker.md

 - New box visualization occasionally panics
 	- Tends to happen when attacking
 	- It also somewhat flickers constantly
-- Kunai projectile is invisible (or just really small?)
 - In a mirror, opponents joints are used as spawn targets?
 Only happened once.

+# Before playtest
+- Kunai projectile is invisible (or just really small?)

 # Possibly incidentally fixed?
 - Figure out how to get rid of panics while despawning hitboxes